 His email address is firstname.lastname@example.org.

-Dr. Rick takes calls from Memphis to Mobile and all sorts of stops along the way between on this week's Southern Remedy.Read More
+Dr. Rick takes calls from all over Mississippi and discusses this year's flu vaccine in this week's Southern Remedy.Read More